hardikvasa/google-images-download/README.md

 # Google Images Download
-Python Script for 'searching' and 'downloading' hundreds of Google images/image links!
+Python Script for 'searching' and 'downloading' hundreds of Google images to the local hard disk!

 ## Summary
-This is a Python program to search keywords/key-phrases on Google Images and then also optionally download all Images.
+This is a command line python program to search keywords/key-phrases on Google Images and then also optionally download all images to your computer.
+This is a small program which is ready-to-run, but still under development.
+Many more features will be added to it going forward.

 ## Compatability
-This program is now compatible with both the versions of python (2.x and 3.x).
-It is a download-and-run program with couple of changes like the ketwords for which you want to search and download images.
+This program is compatible with both the versions of python (2.x and 3.x).
+It is a download-and-run program with no changes to the file.
+You will just have to specify parameters through the command line.

-## Status
-This is a small program which is ready-to-run, but still under development.
-Many more features will be added to it shortly.
+## How to run the script?
+1. Download this repository on your local hard drive
+2. Open the terminal (for mac/linux OS) or command prompt (for windows OS) and browse to the location of the file 'google-images-download.py' on your local disk.
+3. Type in one of the following command mentioned below

 ## Usage
-`search_keyword = ['Taj Mahal', 'Pyramid of Giza']`

-This list is used to search keywords.
-You can edit this list to search for google images of your choice.
-You can simply add and remove elements of the list.

-`keywords = [' high resolution',' paintings',' at night',' from top']`

-This list is used to further add suffix to your search term.
-Each element of the list will help you download 100 images.
-First element is blank which denotes that no suffix is added to the search keyword of the above list.
-You can edit the list by adding/deleting elements from it.So if the first element of the search_keyword is 'Australia' and the first element of keywords is 'high resolution' as shown above, then it will search for 'Australia High Resolution' images.
+If you have python 2.x version installed

+`python google-images-download.py -keywords "Polar bears, baloons, Beaches" -limit 20`

+If you have python 3.x version installed

+`python3 google-images-download.py -keywords "Polar bears, baloons, Beaches" -limit 20`

+To use the short hand command

+`python google-images-download.py -k "Polar bears, baloons, Beaches" -l 20`

+===> **Keywords** denotes the words that you would want to search for and **limit** donotes number of images that you would want to download.

+===> The images would be downloaded in their own directories in the same folder as the python file.

 ## SSL Errors
 If you do see SSL errors on Mac for Python 3 please go to Finder —> Applications —> Python 3 —> Click on the ‘Install Certificates.command’ and run the file.